swiftlang/swift-evolution/proposals/0526-deadline.md

 ```

 If any deadline is active then the static property `hasActiveDeadline` returns true.
-This only applies to the current task if the execution of that task is within a call
+This applies to the current task or child task if the execution of that task is within a call
 to `withDeadline`.
 This allows for determining the return of the `deadline` static
 function to be used to know if a known clock has a value being applied as a current
 deadline.
 This does mean that the usage must be aware of the potential clocks being